 - Take the form of a single paper, a portfolio of papers, or a creative project (poetry, visual art, performance).
 Creative projects must be accompanied by written interpretations.

 A two-person reading committee, neither of whom is the distinction adviser, reviews each project.
 In cases of disagreement, the committee consults a third reader.
 Distinction candidates may name one original committee member.
 The committee will recommend a course of action to the Director of Women’s and Gender Studies, who will make a final decision on Distinction by May 1.
 Distinction projects will also be considered for the Viola Rossing Prize.

 During fall or winter

-Talk to the Distinction Coordinator Rebecca Richards if you plan to submit a distinction project.
+Talk to the Distinction Coordinator Joanne Quimby if you plan to submit a distinction project.
 You will discuss your project and identify a potential adviser—a faculty member who agrees to meet with you periodically to discuss the progress of your project.
 Because you will want to expand and refine the work to achieve a distinctive level of scholarship and critical thinking, plan to meet with your adviser early in the process.
 Faculty from any academic department are eligible to advise projects.